aarongoin/baitshop/README.md

 ##### initialState

-##### `initialState(props: P): S`
+##### `initialState(): S`

-This method functions much like getDerivedStateFromProps and is called only once during the initialization phase of the Hook lifecycle.
-It is passed the initial bag of props passed into the Hook, and should return an object that contains the Hooks initial state.
+This method is only called once during the initialization phase of the Hook lifecycle and should return an object that contains the Hooks initial state.
 If this method is not defined, `state` will default to an empty object.

 ##### getActions

 ##### `getActions(): A`

 This method lets you define the external, functional api for your Hook.
 It is called only once during the initialization phase of the Hook lifecycle, and should return an object who's keys map to functions (either defined on the Hook itself or arrow functions).
 Baitshop does **not** auto-bind these actions for you, so it's up to you to ensure your action's have the appropriate `this` binding.

+**⚠️ Note:** Avoid destructuring props or state within the body of getActions as they will become stale since getActions only runs a single time during instantiation.

 ##### onMount